vivrichards600/friendlytester.github.io/pages/java/basics/1_javasyntax.md

 ```

 The nice thing about using an [IDE](/programming/lessons/ides) is that if you get this syntax wrong it will usually tell you.
-So in IntelliJ it will make the class red and but a squiggly red line under what it believes to be the cause.
+So in IntelliJ, it will make the class red and but a squiggly red line under what it believes to be the cause.

 ![IntelliJ Syntax Errors](/images/course/intellijsyntaxerror.png)